Guidance on Landlord Legislation

 The Housing (Scotland) Act 2014 require all Landlords to have a fixed wiring (Electrical Installation Condition Report – EICR) checks carried out on their rental properties every 5 years (or less if indicated by the electrician).

 The EICR must also include an appliance check report (PAT), which is required to be provided by the Landlord on all appliances provided within the tenancy.
 Anything with a movable and fitted plug should be included on the PAT check.
 The Act advises that PAT checks are carried out frequently, although it is only mandatory for them to be carried out at lease every five years, or more if advised by the electrician.
 Our Agency recommends to all our clients that we continue to carry out PAT checks annually to ensure the safety of our tenants.

 An EICR may highlight risks within the property and if this is the case these risks would have to be attended to in accordance with the electrician’s advice to ensure that the property can be tenanted under the Repairing Standards, as noted below.

 Legionella Risk Assessment

-A risk assessment must be carried out on all property that is let and regularly reviewed.
-It must be compiled by a ‘competent person’ with the necessary specialist knowledge and action taken where commended to ensure compliance with the legislation .
+A risk assessment must be carried out on all property that is let and it must be regularly reviewed.
+It must be compiled by a ‘competent person’ with the necessary specialist knowledge and action taken where recommended to ensure compliance with the legislation.

 All upholstered furniture must meet current regulatory requirements.
 These detail how quickly an item will ignite in the event of a fire.
 Furniture affected includes, curtains, bed bases, headboards, cushions, pillows, duvets and loose covers.